PanicStation.org

 • You do not need to decide what to replace or claim for right now.

-• You do not need to sort every item immediately — prioritise high-risk foods and anything already thawing.
+• You do not need to sort every item immediately; deal with high-risk chilled foods and anything already thawing first.

 • You do not need to deep-clean or defrost the appliance right now.